A Guide to the Architectural Woodwork Standards

 An architectural woodworking finish is traditionally used as a way of enhancing or changing the natural beauty of the wood.
 Another clear purpose and benefit is that a good quality finish provides protection from damage to the wood by moisture, contaminants and general handling.
 Woodworkers will know that woodworking finishes are more than just the general perception of a quick final polish.
 But do you know what all your options are for types of finish, and how to explain the perception of woodworking finishes versus the reality?

-Changes to the Architectural Woodwork Standards (2019)
+Changes in the way AWI recognizes the Architectural Woodwork Standards

 Find More on End-to-End Matching vs Sequence Matching in Wood Veneers.Learn About Matching

-Architectural Woodwork Standards – Section 6: Millwork
+Architectural Woodwork Standards | Section 6 – Millwork

 Millwork Specifications and Requirements